 Lecturer of Horn

-Arisia loves to travel, and has been fortunate enough to have played horn in some of her favorited countries.
+Arisia loves to travel, originally a native of Colorado, Arisia has lived in Chicago, Illinois, Philadelphia, Pennsylvania, London, England, and now, Baton Rouge, Louisiana.
+She has also been fortunate enough to have played horn in some of her favorite countries.
 She has toured China with The Hollywood Chamber Orchestra, participated in a brass concerto competition in JeJu, Korea, went to a chamber music festival in the Czech Republic, and played in two community orchestras while she lived in London.

 Arisia has loved living in Louisiana where there is such a strong tradition of music and arts.
 She frequently attends performances of all genres of music, visual art shows of local and nationally renowned artists, and is actively involved in the arts scene in Baton Rouge.
-She ishonored to be a part of the arts community in southern Louisiana.
+She is honored to be a part of the arts community in southern Louisiana.